oliverklee/ext-seminars/Documentation/Configuration/SettingUpFront-endEditing/Index.rst

 ..  note::

-    This is the new front-end editor that was introduced in seminars 4.2.0 in order to replace the old mkforms-based front-end editor.
-This is what you should use for new installations for TYPO3 10 LTS and higher.
+    This is the new front-end editor that was introduced in seminars 4.2.0.

 ..  important::